-Assists a course instructor by grading homework, papers, or exams and may also hold office hours to answer students' questions about such assignments.
+Assists a course instructor by grading homework, papers, or exams and may also hold office hours to answer student questions about such assignments.

 Provides tutoring to small groups (three or more) of undergraduate or graduate students who require additional help to understand a course or topical material.

-Grad Students must be enrolled in 12 units (1-6 units if half-time) of graduate-level courses; undergraduate courses do not count towards full-time Graduate Standing.
+Grad Students must be enrolled in graduate-level courses; undergraduate courses do not count towards full-time Graduate Standing.
 Graduate Students cannot be employed more than 50% during the academic year.
-For greater detail about UCSD Graduate Student employment eligibility please review this UCSD Graduate Division resource: Graduate Student Employment Eligibility
+For greater detail about UCSD Graduate Student employment eligibility please review this Division of Graduate Education & Postdoctoral Affairs (GEPA) resource: Graduate Student Employment Eligibility

 Undergraduate Students must be registered full-time students, in Junior or Senior standing with an overall GPA of at least 3.0.